eilaurencemoughan/learning-terraform-3087701/README.md

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.
 The code is built sequentally so each branch contains the completed code for that particular video and the starting code can be found in the previous video's branch.

-The `main` branch contains the starting code for the course and the `final` branch contains the completed code.
+The `main` branch contains the starting code for the course and the `final` branch contains the completed code

 [0]: # (Replace these placeholder URLs with actual course URLs)